Fall in New England – top experiences of the season

 Jack-O-Lantern Spectacular in Providence, Rhode Island

-Jack-O-Lantern Spectacular is open from 6-10.30 pm each night in October ( rain or shine ).
+In 2024 Jack-O-Lantern Spectacular will return on September 26 and run until November 2.
+It will be open from 6-10.30 pm every night, rain or shine.
 This is a hugely popular attraction, so it does get crowded.
 I highly recommend going on a weekday, if you can.
-Tickets are also cheaper during the week and you can book them online.
+Tickets are also cheaper during the week, and you can only book them online.

 Jak-O-Lantern Spectacular in Providence Rhode /Island, one of the top things to do in New England in the fall